 You must know that this friend and I have gone through so many hard times the past year, year and a half.
 We have deeply hurt each other and have fought through it.
 He’s a wonderful, patient listener, a super valuable friend.
 In this season, he’s one of the few people that has remained in my life and that has been helping me regularly with all the hard things I’ve been going through.
 I would trust him with my life.
 For most of that time I had a serious crush on him, but I finally started to get over it once he started dating someone else.

 My anxiety pushes the release of adrenalin when tomorrow comes and he and I search for a spot.
-I continuously rub a calming, touch stimulating pad I carry with me.
+I continuously rub a calming, textured, rubber pad I carry with me.